Refresher: How to acquire an article using PubMed Single Citation Matcher

 - Notice that on the right side you have several choices:

 - Ovid Full Text

 Click on Ovid Full Text to retrieve the full article.
 Note: articles are often presented both in HTML and as a PDF.
-If the article is not available, you can request it Interlibrary loan.
-Copy the entire citation.
-Paste into an email and send to firstname.lastname@example.org.
+If the article is not available, you can request it Interlibrary loan by clicking on Document Delivery and completing the request form.

 The RMUoHP library staff want to help you with your information needs.